-Note: The following figures do not include the time and costs incurred by individual ARRP members, and met at their own expense, for work such as maintenance of the Animal Ethics Infolink website, planning for the AEC members' meeting, and input into the development of guidelines.
-In addition, support for members provided by their employing establishments (e.g. salaries paid by government departments for their employees' time spent on ARRP business) is not included in the figures.
+Note: The following figures do not include the time and costs incurred by individual ARRP members-and met at their own expense-for work such as maintenance of the Animal Ethics Infolink website, planning for the AEC members' meeting, and input into the development of guidelines.
+In addition, support provided to members by their employing establishments (e.g. salaries paid by government departments for their employees' time spent on ARRP business) is not included in the figures.

-Fees and retainers \$11,088
+Fees and retainers \$12,537

-Travel and subsistence \$8,241
+Travel and subsistence \$9,199

-Stores and printing \$1,673
+Stores and printing \$5,057

-Freight and postage \$1,151
+Freight and postage \$2,251

-TOTAL \$22,153
+TOTAL \$29,044